Humangent

 This pattern makes sense when you have five or more workflows sharing approval infrastructure, when you need reporting on approval metrics, or when your chains vary in length based on request properties.
 For a single workflow with fixed levels, it is more machinery than the problem demands.

 Patterns 1 and 2 both leave you maintaining approval infrastructure -- either as node wiring inside each workflow or as a small application alongside it.
-The third approach moves the multi-level logic out of n8n entirely.
-A managed human-in-the-loop platform becomes the thing that holds the chain.
-You send one request from n8n, the platform handles level progression, reviewer notifications, timeouts, and the reviewer interface, and the workflow resumes when the chain resolves.
+The third approach moves the multi-level approval state out of the n8n canvas.
+An approval control layer becomes the thing that holds the chain.
+You send one request from n8n, the layer handles level progression, reviewer notifications, timeouts, and the reviewer interface, and the workflow resumes when the chain resolves.

 The core idea: levels as config, not nodes

-The design goal for Pattern 3 is to turn the multi-level chain into a declarative piece of configuration instead of a wiring diagram.
+The goal for Pattern 3 is to turn the multi-level chain into declarative configuration.
 In Pattern 1 the chain lives in n8n nodes.
 In Pattern 2 it lives in your database schema and polling logic.
 In Pattern 3 it lives in a config object that the platform interprets.

 From the n8n side, the workflow stays minimal: